gourabdg47/jarvis/README.md

 * Ask about todays weather
 * Ask the current time or todays date
 * Ask "news headlines on Indian politics' or "news headlines on artificial intilligence"
+* Ask "news on Indian politics' or "news on artificial intilligence"

 ```diff
 - Work is in progress ====4%-----------------------100%